AliRezaJoodi/8051_Projects/MotorDriver_UnipolarStepperMotor_RS232/README.md

-## Step Motor Controller with Computer
+## Unipolar Step Motor Controller with Computer

 MCU:			AT89S51
 Frequency:     		11.059200MHz (External Crystal)
 Computer Interfacing:	TTL UART to RS232 Converter Computer Software:	Matlab
-Stepper Motor Type:	Unipolar
-Steppe Motor Driver:	ULN2003

 Note: Microcontroller has the role of UART to parallel converter